Warren Lehrer: Life and work

-Lehrer has received many awards for his books and projects, including the 2019 STA 100 Award (Society of Typographic Arts) and the 2019 Design Incubation Scholarship: Creative Work Award, and the 2019 IPPY (Independent Publisher Book Awards) Gold Medal Award for Poetry for his collaborative project, Five Oceans in a Teaspoon with poetry by Dennis J. Bernstein, the 2015 International Book Award for Best New Fiction, the 2014 IPPY (Independent Publisher Book Awards) Outstanding Book of the Year Award for Most Original Concept, the 2014 USA Book Award for Best New Fiction for A Life in Books, the 2004 Brendan Gill Prize, The 2003 Innovative Use of Archives Award for Crossing the BLVD co-authored with Judith Sloan, three American Institute for Graphic Arts Book Awards, The International Book Design Award, a Best of the Best Award from the New York Book Show, a National Indie Book Award, and a Prix Arts Electronica Award.
+Lehrer has received many awards for his books and projects, including the 2024 Design Incubation Scholarship: Creative Works Award for his multimedia electronic book app Riveted in the Word; 2019 STA 100 Award (Society of Typographic Arts) and the 2019 Design Incubation Scholarship: Creative Work Award, and the 2019 IPPY (Independent Publisher Book Awards) Gold Medal Award for Poetry for his collaborative project, Five Oceans in a Teaspoon with poetry by Dennis J. Bernstein; the 2015 International Book Award for Best New Fiction, the 2014 IPPY (Independent Publisher Book Awards) Outstanding Book of the Year Award for Most Original Concept, the 2014 USA Book Award for Best New Fiction for A Life in Books; the 2004 Brendan Gill Prize, The 2003 Innovative Use of Archives Award for Crossing the BLVD co-authored with Judith Sloan; three American Institute for Graphic Arts Book Awards, The International Book Design Award, a Best of the Best Award from the New York Book Show, a National Indie Book Award, and a Prix Arts Electronica Award.
 He is a 2016 Honoree of the Center for Book Arts (New York City) for being "a pioneer in visual literature and design authorship" and for "extending the field of book arts to the broader worlds of contemporary art and literature."
-He is also the recipient of fellowships and grants from The National Endowment for the Arts, The New York State Council on the Arts, The New York Foundation for the Arts, The Rockefeller Foundation, The Ford Foundation, The Greenwall Foundation, The Furthermore Foundation, and others.
-In 2022, he received a New York State Council on the Arts Individual Artist Grant in Literature.
+He is the recipient of fellowships from The National Endowment for the Arts and The New York Foundation for the Arts (2020 and 1989); and multiple grants from The New York State Council on the Arts (in Literature, Visual Arts, Electronic Media), The Rockefeller Foundation, The Ford Foundation, The Greenwall Foundation, The Furthermore Foundation, and others.
 His work has been exhibited widely and is in many collections including the Museum of Modern Art, Brooklyn Museum, L.A.
 County Art Museum, The Getty Museum, Georges Pompidou Centre, and Tate Gallery.
 The Crossing the BLVD exhibition (co-produced with Sloan) premiered in 2003 at The Queens Museum of Art and has traveled to fourteen other museums and galleries throughout the United States.

 Lehrer is a frequent lecturer and presenter at universities, art centers, and bookstores, and has been keynote speaker/performer at conferences on book arts, design and oral history, including as keynote speaker at the 2013 NY Art Book Fair Contemporary Artists Book Conference at PS1 MoMA New York.